techshop/EEE-105-Arduino-1/chapter_2/README.md

 ### Sketch

-You'll be using the [Blink sketch](https://github.com/techshop/EEE-105-Arduino-1/blob/master/chapter_2/Blink.ino) on the arduino.
+You'll be using the [Blink sketch](https://github.com/techshop/EEE-105-Arduino-1/blob/master/chapter_2/Blink.ino) on the Arduino.
 Note that the sketch assumes you've hooked your LED up to digital pin **8**.

 Just like we saw previously in [Chapter 1](https://github.com/techshop/EEE-105-Arduino-1/tree/master/chapter_1), our sketch has two parts to is: `setup()` and `loop()`; let's walk through the first part: